Arizona lawmaker resigns amid probe of 1983 sex charges

 The Prescott Republican lawmaker stepped down as he faced a 5 p.m. deadline to hand over documents demanded by the House Ethics Committee.
 Earlier in the day he made an emergency request for a judge to block the Legislature from expelling him, then withdrew it as a hearing was scheduled to begin.

-“I’m grateful that the House will not be forced to take action against one of our members, and we can begin to put this matter behind us,” House Speaker Rusty Bowers said in a statement announcing Stringer’s resignation.
+“I’m grateful that the House will not be forced to take action against one of our members, and we can begin to put this matter behind us,” Republican House Speaker Rusty Bowers said in a statement announcing Stringer’s resignation.

+Stringer did not respond to a request for comment.
+His resignation letter said only: “This is to confirm my resignation as State Representative for Legislative District 1, effective 4 p.m. this date, March 27, 2019.”

 Stringer is the subject of two ethics complaints following newspaper reports that he was charged with sex crimes more than three decades ago.
 The charges were later expunged.

+“His actions were unbecoming of a state legislator, and racism should have no place in the House of Representatives,” Rep. Reginald Bolding, a Democrat who filed one of the two complaints, said in a statement.
+“The evidence that he was trying to withhold from the Ethics Committee must be damning since he chose to quit rather than comply with a subpoena.”

+The State Bar of Arizona earlier this month ended an investigation into whether Stringer disclosed the expunged conviction when he applied for an Arizona law license in 2004, which he was required to do.
+A bar investigator said Stringer’s application materials no longer existed, and that the District of Columbia did not discipline Stringer following the 1983 charges.

-He’s also being investigated over two viral videos of his comments that were widely denounced as racist.
+Stringer was also being investigated over comments that were widely denounced as racist.

-His resignation ends the Republican majority in the House until Stringer is replaced and will likely hamstring some of the GOP’s top priorities just as the legislative session heats up.
-By law, the Yavapai County Board of Supervisors must choose a Republican to replace him.

-Earlier this year, the Phoenix New Times published a copy of a case history the newspaper obtained from the Circuit Court for Baltimore City.
-A Maryland judicial official told the newspaper the case was expunged, and the records should not have been released.

-Details of the charges against Stringer are unclear.
-The case summary published by New Times lists unspecified charges but does not detail the allegations.
-One entry says “charge is child pornography.”

-Stringer came under fire twice last year for comments that were widely denounced as racist, prompting Republican Gov. Doug Ducey to call for his resignation.
-The lawmaker has been removed from committee assignments while he awaits the outcome of the ethics probe.
-He has lost his role overseeing criminal justice reform efforts in the Legislature.

 Last summer, video circulated on social media of him saying “there aren’t enough white kids to go around” when discussing integration in schools.
 Despite a backlash, he was re-elected in November.

 A few weeks after the election, the New Times reported that Stringer told Arizona State University students that African Americans “don’t blend in.”
 He also said Somali immigrants don’t look like “every other kid” as previous European immigrants do.